-Haryana Open 2024: Rahil Gangjee regains lead, Varun Parikh gives chase on Day Three - www.lokmattimes.com
+Haryana Open 2024: Rahil Gangjee regains lead, Varun Parikh gives chase on day three - www.lokmattimes.com

-Panchkula (Haryana), Oct 19 First-round leader Rahil Gangjee of Bengaluru regained the lead on the third day of ...
+Panchkula (Haryana) [India], October 19 : First round leader Rahil Gangjee of Bengaluru regained the lead on day three ...

 Rahil Gangjee (63-71-67), who was overnight tied third and two off the lead, had a mixed front-nine where he sank three birdies largely thanks to his excellent 3-wood shots and dropped two bogeys as a result of finding the rough on both occasions.